wkumari/draft-vandergaast-edns-client-subnet/README.md

    that denies forwarding of the ADDRESS.
 If there is no ADDRESS set, FAMILY MUST be set to 0.

 7.1.3.
-Forwarders
+Forwarding Resolvers

-   Forwarders essentially appear to be Stub Resolvers to whatever Recursive Resolver is ultimately handling the query, but look like a Recursive Resolver to their client.
-A Forwarder using this option MUST prepare it as described in the Section 7.1.1 section above.
-In particular, a Forwarder that implements this protocol MUST honor SOURCE PREFIX-LENGTH restrictions indicated in the incoming query from its client.
+   Forwarding Resolvers essentially appear to be Stub Resolvers to whatever Recursive Resolver is ultimately handling the query, but look like a Recursive Resolver to their client.
+A Forwarding Resolver using this option MUST prepare it as described in the Section 7.1.1 section above.
+In particular, a Forwarding Resolver that implements this protocol MUST honor SOURCE PREFIX-LENGTH restrictions indicated in the incoming query from its client.
 See also Section 7.5.

-   Since the Recursive Resolver it contacts will essentially treat it as a Stub Resolver, the Forwarder must be prepared for a REFUSED response if the Recursive Resolver does not permit incoming ADDRESS information.
+   Since the Recursive Resolver it contacts will essentially treat it as a Stub Resolver, the Forwarding Resolver must be prepared for a REFUSED response if the Recursive Resolver does not permit incoming ADDRESS information.
 The Forwarded MUST retry with FAMILY and ADDRESS set to 0.

+Contavalli, et al.        Expires April 5, 2016                 [Page 9]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

 7.2.
 Generating a Response